 DSB obtained summary judgment for a school district in the United States District Court for the Eastern of New York.
 The civil rights action arose out of an alleged assault by non-District employees while the student was enrolled at an out-of-district facility.
 In granting summary judgment for the district, the Court found that the district discharged it responsibility to provide special education services to the student by appropriately contracting out the services.
 As a result, because the incident occurred while the student was out of the physical custody of the district, he had passed out of the school’s orbit of authority and the district could not be held liable.

-The law firm is further proud to announce that John Sommers will be joining the firm as an Associate working in Insurance Defense Litigation.
-John comes to the firm with more than 25 years of experience in personal injury and property damage litigation.
+The law firm is proud to announce that Jaclyn L. Dar Conte has joined the firm as an Associate working in Insurance Defense litigation.

 Earlier in 2018, DSB won a case involving a former police officer of a town in Suffolk County who claimed that he had been fired for political reasons involving a high profile 2015 limousine accident involving multiple deaths.
 There, the court ruled that the police officer had been dismissed for legitimate reasons.
 In April 2018, the same court dismissed a different lawsuit in which the officer sought money damages in connection with his termination.
 The court held that the officer’s claims for money damages were barred because the officer had refused to cooperate at a municipal hearing.
 The decision highlighted that although the officer appeared for the hearing, he refused to meaningfully answer 49 separate questions and that more than half of the hearing consisted of his attorney’ instructions not to answer and related dialogue.